percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

      communicate the SAN requirements?
 Recommendation: add this to the operator docs and set a startup status condition when SANs are missing.
-   - *Resolution:* TBD; to be decided at implementation time.
+   - *Resolution:* Decided to reuse same certificates.
+For custom certificates, docs need to be updated.

 7. **PVC autoscaling for the search PVC.** `mongot` becomes read-only at 90% disk usage, so a search PVC that fills up